djangonaut-space/program/navigators.md

 - Have some fun and learn together!

 As a rough guide, being a Navigator should be a 2-4 hour per week commitment for 3 months.
-During the program, the Djangonauts should become more independent, a drop off of Djangonauts is also expected, and so later in the program time commitments should reduce.
+Later in the program the time commitments may reduce as the Djangonauts should become more independent.
+There may also be a drop off in the number of Djangonauts which would also reduce a Navigator's time commitments.

 ## Benefits of being a Navigator